Analysis: Despite declining stats, Seahawks coaches say there is nothing wrong with the offense

 And though it once seemed a given he’d top 1,000 yards and give Seattle two 1,000-yard receivers for only the second time in franchise history, he needs 36 entering the last game to reach that mark.

-Metcalf also has been stunted of late — after recording five 100-yard receiving games in the first 11 games of the year he hasn’t been above 80 in any of the past four, with a long completion of just 21 in that time.
+Metcalf also has been stunted of late — after recording five 100-yard receiving games in the first 11 games of the year he hasn’t been above 80 in any of the past four, with a long completion of just 21 yards in that time.

 But Schottenheimer says what goes around, comes around, and at any time the offense of the first half of the season could return.